 TIP.
 Book a camel safari through your accommodation or find a tour that suits you at one of the agencies near the Fort.

-There are many ways to watch the sun going down in Jaisalmer and surroundings:
+There are many ways to watch the sun going down in Jaisalmer and its surroundings:

 One of the best ways to experience and feel Jaisalmer is by walking through it.
 Discover narrow lanes, roaming cows and dogs, charming architecture, friendly people, and local art shops.

 About 18 kilometers away from Jaisalmer, you will find Kuldhara, an abandoned Indian village.
 It used to be a prosperous place 300 years ago.
 The legend says that the prime minister of the state fell in love with a young woman living here and forced her to marry him.
 He told the villagers if they will not accept, he would increase the taxes.
 Instead of obeying, the villages left their homes and disappeared.
 No one was able to settle down in Kuldhara ever since.
-Usually, you will make a quick stop to see this small little village on your way to the Thar Desert, but you can do it on your own by hiring someone to take you there or renting a motorscooter since it’s one of the 10 things to do in Jaisalmer.
+Usually, you will make a quick stop to see this small little village on your way to the Thar Desert, but you can do it yourself by hiring someone to take you there or renting a motorscooter since it’s one of the 10 things to do in Jaisalmer.